scalefactory/sf-hiera-aws/README.md

 Pass a `return` key with value `:hostname` to have a list of hostnames of keys of all cache nodes matching the cache_cluster_id returned.
 Pass a `return` key with value `:hostname_and_port` to have a list of `"<hostname>:<port>"` strings returned.

+## Notes

+* The order in which items are returned, for example EC2 nodes matching a tag, is undefined.
+If you are using an array of items in a configuration file template, for example, you are advised to sort the array in the template.
+This eliminates the likelihood of unnecessary configuration file changes, and the consequential unnecessary restart of dependent services.